Two Faced Herma with Bacchus and Ariadne at The Réunion des Musées Nationaux, Paris

 myminifactory

 This herma embodies two busts, Ariadne and Dionysus.
-Dionysus is the god of the grape harvest, winemaking and wine, of ritual madness, fertility, theatre and religious escstacy in Greek Mythology; in Roman mythology he is known as Bacchus.
-Ariadne was the daughter of Minos, the King of Crete in Greek Mythology.
-She is mostly associated with mazes and labyrinths, due to her involvement in the myths of Theseus and the Minotaur.
-After Athens fell under attack from Minos for killing his son, the Athenians asked for terms.
-One of these terms was that they were required to sacrifice seven young men and seven maidens every seven to nine years to the Minotaur.
-One year the sacrificial party included Theseus who volunteered to come and kill the Minotaur.
+Dionysus is the god of the grape harvest, winemaking, wine, ritual madness, fertility, theatre, and religious ecstasy in Greek mythology; he is also known as Bacchus in Roman mythology.
+Ariadne was the daughter of Minos, the King of Crete in Greek mythology.
+She is mostly associated with mazes and labyrinths due to her involvement in the myths of Theseus and the Minotaur.
+The Athenians fell under attack from Minos for killing his son; they asked for terms, which included sacrificing seven young men and seven maidens every seven to nine years to the Minotaur.
+One year, the sacrificial party included Theseus, who volunteered to come and kill the Minotaur.
 Ariadne fell in love at first sight and helped him by giving him a sword and a ball of thread so he could find his way out of the Minotaur's labyrinth.
-From then she eloped with Theseus after he achieved his goal, but according to Homer "He had no joy for her, for ere that, Artemis slew her in a seagirt Dia because of the witness of Dionysus", speculating that she was already marriedto Dionysus when Theseus ran away with her (Oxford Classical Dictionary).
-Theseus thus abandonded Ariadne sleeping on Naxos, Dionysus rediscovered and wedded her.
-It is the subject of Titian's many masterpiece paintings.
-The painting was passed onto Titian after originally being commissioned to Raphael who passed away in 1520.
-Read more about the story in Catallus' Poem (#64), The Wedding of Peleus and Thetis.
-This object is part of "Scan The World".
-Scan the World is a non-profit initiative introduced by MyMiniFactory, through which we are creating a digital archive of fully 3D printable sculptures, artworks and landmarks from across the globe for the public to access for free.
-Scan the World is an open source, community effort, if you have interesting items around you and would like to contribute, email stw@myminifactory.com to find out how you can help.
+After that, she eloped with Theseus after he achieved his goal; however, according to Homer, "He had no joy for her, for ere that, Artemis slew her in a seagirt Dia because of the witness of Dionysus," speculating that she was already married to Dionysus when Theseus ran away with her (Oxford Classical Dictionary).
+Theseus thus abandoned Ariadne sleeping on Naxos; Dionysus rediscovered and wedded her.
+This object is part of "Scan The World", a non-profit initiative introduced by MyMiniFactory, through which we are creating a digital archive of fully 3D printable sculptures, artworks, and landmarks from across the globe for the public to access for free.
+Scan the World is an open-source, community effort; if you have interesting items around you and would like to contribute, email stw@myminifactory.com to find out how you can help.

 Download Model from myminifactory